caisa-lab/naacl2024-considerations-annotator-modeling/README.md

 ```
 @inproceedings{sarumi-2024-corpus-considerations,
   title = {Corpus Considerations for Annotator Modeling and Scaling},
-  author = {Sarumi, Olufunke and Neuendorf, Béla and Plepi, Joan and Flek, Lucie and Schlötterer, Jörg and Welch, Charles},
+  author = {Sarumi, Olufunke O. and Neuendorf, Béla and Plepi, Joan and Flek, Lucie and Schlötterer, Jörg and Welch, Charles},
   booktitle = {Proceedings of the 2024 Conference of the North American Chapter of the Association for Computational Linguistics},
   year = {2024},
 }
 ```

-## run models
+## Running the Models

 - **run-any-scalability_any.slurm** runs a SLURM job for training and evaluating one model run, given a number of annotators, which model to use, which dataset to use it then calls with the given parameters one of the following two scripts: